Skip to content

 MCP Integration

 Pacto includes a built-in Model Context Protocol (MCP) server that exposes contract operations as tools for AI assistants.
-This enables AI tools like Claude, Cursor, and GitHub Copilot to validate, inspect, and generate Pacto contracts directly.
+This enables AI tools like Claude, Cursor, and GitHub Copilot to create, edit, and validate Pacto contracts directly.

 Why MCP?

 MCP (Model Context Protocol) is an open standard that lets AI tools call external functions through structured tool calls — similar to how a browser calls an API, but designed for LLMs.
-Instead of pasting CLI output into a chat window, the assistant calls pacto_validate or pacto_resolve_dependencies directly and gets structured JSON back.
+Instead of pasting CLI output into a chat window, the assistant calls pacto_create or pacto_check directly and gets structured JSON back.

 This matters because Pacto contracts are already machine-readable.
-MCP turns that into a two-way interaction: the assistant doesn’t just read contracts — it can validate them, generate new ones, resolve dependencies, and explain changes, all within a single conversation.
+MCP turns that into a two-way interaction: the assistant doesn't just read contracts — it can create new ones from intent-level descriptions, edit existing ones, and validate them, all within a single conversation.

 How it works